ho-ju/my-playground/photo-translate/README.md

 # [![Web Starter Kit](http://webjho.com/images/logo.png)](http://webjho.com/)

 # Overview
-My inspiration for this project was recycling.
+My inspiration for this project was recycling.<br />
-After watching several recent shows on consumption and wastage, I was just about to hand this device over to a friend when I thought of another way to 'recycle' it.
-So, after all those hours spent fighting over Mario Kart, those hours spent trying to clock NBA Jam - I thought the Wii could be 'recycled' one last time!
+After watching several recent shows on consumption and wastage, I was just about to hand this device over when I thought of another way to 'recycle' it.
+So, after all those hours spent fighting over Mario Kart, those hours spent trying to clock NBA Jam - the Wii has been 'recycled' one more time!

 # Install